arviz-devs/arviz/CONTRIBUTING.md

 5. Commit and push
 6. Open a Pull Request

-## For beginners
+## For Beginners

 If you are new to open source:
-- Start with documentation improvements
+- Start with small documentation improvements
-- Look for "User Documentation" issues
+- Look for issues labeled "User Documentation"
-- Ask questions before starting
+- Ask questions before starting work

 ## Reporting issues
 If you encounter any bug or incorrect behaviour while using ArviZ,